48 Best Basement Pole Ideas

 Hire a home remodeling contractor to cut and reassemble the pieces at your home.
 Finishing them with a distressed paint effect will enhance the beautifully reclaimed vibe.

 The timeless look of natural stone never grows old and is a look that’s at home in virtually any type of dwelling.
-Fabricated stone panels look so realistic now, most people cannot detect the real deal from these inexpensive DIY options.
+Fabricated stone panels look so realistic these days that most people can’t detect the real deal from these inexpensive DIY options.
 Even so, if your budget allows, hiring a mason to craft brick or stone column supports is definitely worth the investment.

 If full stone supports appear too heavy for your aesthetic senses, use stone or stone veneer only on the upper or lower half of your posts and cover the rest of each structure with wood.
 However, if you love stonework or exposed brick, make the most of it by building a bar between your masonry columns.
 Connect the tops of your columns with a masonry archway and continue the surface on the wall behind the bar.